ZhiZe-ZG/zhize-zg.github.io/docs/_posts/2024-04-07-software-research-introduction.md

   * GUI: Graphical User Interface.
 A true flat graphical interface, with keyboard and pointing device as the main control method.
   * TouchGUI: Graphical User Interface.
 Finger touch is the main mode of operation.

+In addition, I will add at least one tag describing the functional positioning of each software.
+The number of such tags is variable.

 ## Recommendations

 ### Mainstream